loopandlearn/news/docs/index.md

 If you are only using Browser Builds, and you have not been bothering to keep your Xcode version up to date, and you need to free up space, then you can remove Xcode from your Mac:

 * Uninstall Xcode
-* Run the big cleanup script option in the [Build Script Utilities]()
+* Run the big cleanup script option in the [Build Script Utilities](https://www.loopandlearn.org/build-select/#utilities-disk)

 - - -

 ## CalRx Insulin

-California is contracting for its own affordable insulin… Starting January 1, 2026, California’s CalRx® Insulin Glargine pens are plannied to be available for no more than $55 per five-pack ($11 per pen) in an aim to make insulin more affordable and accessible for everyone who relies on it.
+California is contracting for its [own affordable insulin](https://www.gov.ca.gov/2025/10/16/governor-newsom-announces-affordable-calrx-insulin-11-a-pen-will-soon-be-available-for-purchase/) Starting January 1, 2026, California’s CalRx® Insulin Glargine pens should be available.
+The planned price is $55 for a five-pack of pens.
+The aim is to make insulin more affordable and accessible for everyone who relies on it.

 - - -

 ## Hackathon ‘25

-Our generous donors have given $41,000 so far, including many $10 contributions!
+Our generous donors have given more than $41,000 so far, including many $10 contributions!
 Thank you!
 Let’s keep going towards our goal of $50K!

 Your support is helping developers and support staff from these countries to be at the Hack: